 The event is for French horn players of all ages and all abilities—beginners to adult.
 Registrants will participate in both large and small horn ensembles.
 The day will conclude with a FREE concert, presented by all festival faculty and participants.

-The fee covers instruction, materials, and a horn festival T-shirt (to be worn for the concert) and insurance.
+The fee covers instruction, materials, lunch, a horn festival T-shirt if registered by 11/7/18 (to be worn for the concert) and insurance.

 Participants should plan on arriving at 9:00 a. for check-in at the Greenhill Center of the Arts.